What to expect from an audit

 Before the audit officially gets underway, we’ll meet with management of the area to be reviewed to:

-- Clarify the risks, objectives, scope and timing of the audit broadly amongst the key people involved
+- clarify the risks, objectives, scope and proposed timing of the audit;

 This is where we start spending a good deal of time in your area.
 During this stage of the audit we will start to:

-- Identify what’s working well and any relevant process improvements
+- identify what’s working well and any relevant process improvements; and

 We will provide you with an update on the status of the audit and our findings throughout the fieldwork so there are no surprises.

-At the end of the audit, we will provide you with a draft report.
-This report will include the issues identified and recommendations for improvements in internal controls to support the matters raised.
+At the end of the audit, we will provide you with a draft internal audit report.
+This report will include the issues identified and recommendations for improvements in internal controls to address the matters raised.

-You will be asked to provide your comments regarding the recommendations with an action plan on how you will address the issue.
-The final report is provided to the Risk Committee.
+You will be asked to provide your comments regarding the recommendations with an action plan on how you will address each issue.
+We will meet with the Executive Sponsor of the audit area to finalise the audit and the individual audit findings and management actions.
+The Risk Committee is provided the outcome from the audit which includes your actions and responses to the matters raised.

 Your feedback is important to us.
-At the end of the audit we will provide you with a short survey.
+We work closely with you throughout the audit, and can discuss any feedback you may have at any point during the audit process.
+In addition, at the end of the audit we will provide you with a short survey.
 We would appreciate you completing the survey and returning to us.
 We can use your feedback to help us improve our service to you.